massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

 1. Replace any existing code with the following  following code snippet after the **using** statements.
 Be sure to replace the placeholder values for **\<documentEndpoint>** and **\<primaryKey>** following the directions in the code comments.

     The code provides the overall structure of the app, and some necessary elements.
-Review the comments in the code, you add code in areas specified in the instructions.
+Review the comments in the code to get an understanding of how it works.
+To complete the application, you add code in the areas specified later in the exercise.

     ```csharp
     using Microsoft.Azure.Cosmos;

-    namespace CosmosExercise
+    namespace CosmosExercise;
-    {

     // This class represents a product in the Cosmos DB container
     public class Product
     {
         public string? id { get; set; }
         public string? name { get; set; }
         public string? description { get; set; }
     }

     public class Program
     {
         // Cosmos DB account URL - replace with your actual Cosmos DB account URL
         static string cosmosDbAccountUrl = "<documentEndpoint>";

         // Cosmos DB account key - replace with your actual Cosmos DB account key
         static string accountKey = "<primaryKey>";

         // Name of the database to create or use
         static string databaseName = "myDatabase";

         // Name of the container to create or use
         static string containerName = "myContainer";

         public static async Task Main(string[] args)
         {
             // Create the Cosmos DB client using the account URL and key

             try
             {
                 // Create a database if it doesn't already exist

                 // Create a container with a specified partition key

                 // Define a typed item (Product) to add to the container

                 // Add the item to the container
                 // The partition key ensures the item is stored in the correct partition

             }
             catch (CosmosException ex)
             {
                 // Handle Cosmos DB-specific exceptions
                 // Log the status code and error message for debugging
                 Console.WriteLine($"Cosmos DB Error: {ex.StatusCode} - {ex.Message}");
             }
             catch (Exception ex)
             {
                 // Handle general exceptions
                 // Log the error message for debugging
                 Console.WriteLine($"Error: {ex.Message}");
-                }
             }
         }
     }